Venezuela releases 7 jailed Americans in prisoner swap | Law-Order

 Venezuela releases 7 jailed Americans in prisoner swap

-Venezuela on Saturday freed seven jailed Americans, including five oil executives, in exchange for the release of two relatives of Venezuelan President Nicolas Maduro, U.S. officials said.
-The swap included executives of Citgo Petroleum held for years, in addition to U.S. Marine veteran Matthew Heath and another American citizen named Osman Khan, the officials said.
+To all the families who are still suffering and separated from their loved ones who are wrongfully detained – know that we remain dedicated to securing their release," Biden said.
+The release followed months of secretive talks between the United States and Maduro's Socialist government, which is under strict U.S. sanctions, including on the OPEC nation's energy sector.

-Venezuela on Saturday freed seven jailed Americans, including five oil executives, in exchange for the release of two relatives of Venezuelan President Nicolas Maduro, U.S. officials said.
+Venezuela on Saturday freed seven jailed Americans, including five oil executives, in exchange for Washington's release of two relatives of Venezuelan President Nicolas Maduro, U.S. officials said.
 The swap included executives of Citgo Petroleum held for years, in addition to U.S. Marine veteran Matthew Heath and another American citizen named Osman Khan, the officials said.
-They were being exchanged for two of Maduro's wife's nephews, who had been jailed on drug charges, the officials said.
+They were exchanged for two of Maduro's wife's nephews, who had been convicted on drug charges, the officials said.

 President Joe Biden said in a statement that the "wrongfully detained" Americans "will soon be reunited with their families and back in the arms of their loved ones where they belong."
 "Today, we celebrate that seven families will be whole once more.
 To all the families who are still suffering and separated from their loved ones who are wrongfully detained – know that we remain dedicated to securing their release," Biden said.